-The bulkiness of GML encoding can be reduced by using general compression methods such as GZIP [GZIP], but this does not address the scanning and numeric-conversion costs.
+GML encoding file size can be reduced by using general compression methods such as GZIP [GZIP].
+However, this does not address the scanning and numeric-conversion costs.
 XML generally compresses quite well, since it is so redundant; repeated blocks of text (such as closing tags) compress down to practically nothing.
 However, scanning-cost and further space reductions can be achieved by using a binary encoding method for the XML representation plus a minor change to the method for specifying coordinate values.